Vivid-Vortex/ProjectPanamaPOCs/ForeignFunctionInterface/MyDll/doc/ReadMe.md

 sudo apt install cmake ninja-build mingw-w64
 ```

 By following these steps, you'll have the necessary tools installed to create DLL files using C++ code on Ubuntu.
-Happy coding! 😊🔧💻

 ----------------------------------------------------------------